-Building a good cheap gaming PC on a budget of around $550 is definitely not impossible.
-This build is packing an AMD R5 2600, an 8GB RX 580, 8GB of DDR4 RAM and 480GB of SSD storage.
-Now, that's a solid, yet inexpensive gaming PC!
+Building a good cheap PC build for gaming on a budget of around $550 is definitely not impossible.
+This budget gaming pc build is packing an AMD R5 2600, an 8GB RX 580, 8GB of RAM and 480GB of SSD storage.
+Now, that’s a solid, yet inexpensive gaming PC!
 Easily on par with the top-level (Pro and X) consoles and slightly better than our under $500 build.

-This build won't result in the most powerful desktop around, but it won't be the weakest either - not by a long shot!
-It'll be more than capable of playing AAA games in 1080p without an issue.
+This build won’t result in the most powerful desktop around, but it won’t be the weakest either – not by a long shot!
+It’ll be more than capable of playing AAA games in 1080p without an issue.
 With this best cheap PC build, you can play practically anything on this build on max settings while getting 60fps performance.

 When it comes to this gaming PC, no upgrades are off the table.
 Want more storage?
 Add it!
 Need more RAM?
 Get more!!
 Craving a more powerful GPU or CPU?
 Upgrade!!!
 I think you get the picture.